The Smith Center for the Performing Arts strives to make its events and performances accessible to all patrons in the community.

 All of our performance spaces have wheelchair and mobility-assisted seating locations.
 Patrons have the option to remain in their own wheelchair, or transfer to a fixed theater seat with a swing-out armrest.
 Patrons who do not wish to transfer from their wheelchair to a theater seat should request wheelchair-accessible locations when ordering tickets.
 Seats with removable armrests are available in various locations if you wish to transfer from a mobility device or wheelchair into a fixed theater seat.
 Please also advise us if you are not able to ascend or descend stairs, suffer from acrophobia (fear of heights), or require any type of special seating accommodation for any reason.
-The Staff at the Smith Center is trained to assist you to find seating that best meets your individual needs.
-To order accessible seating, please call us at 702-749-2000 (TTY USERS PLEASE CALL 800-326-6868 OR DIAL 711) or email at email@example.com.
+The Smith Center staff is trained to assist you to find seating that best meets your individual needs.
+To purchase accessible show tickets, please call us at 702-749-2000 (TTY USERS PLEASE CALL 800-326-6868 OR DIAL 711) or email at email@example.com.

 ACCESSIBLE SEATING RELEASE POLICY